NLnetLabs/routinator/doc/manual/source/installation.rst

    ``routinator-init`` and ``--accept-arin-rpa``
 .. versionadded:: 0.13.0
    Packages for Debian Bookworm 12 and RHEL 9
-.. versionadded:: tbd
+.. versionadded:: 0.14.1
-   Ubuntu packages for Noble 24.04 (LTS)
+   Ubuntu packages for Noble 24.04 (LTS), remove packages for Debian Stretch 9, Ubuntu Xenial 16.04 (LTS), and Ubuntu Bionic 18.04 (LTS)

 Updating
 --------